Cyber-Bae/Cyber-Bae/content/post/benefits-of-programming.md

 +++
 author = "Adriana Lamb"
-title = "The Benefits of Programming in 2024 (Dummy Article)" date = "2024-01-13"
+title = "The Benefits of Programming in 2024" date = "2024-01-13"
 description = "Sample article showcasing why programming is still beneficial in 2024." featured = true